 You might also want to consider hiring a business coach.
 Can you get along without one?
 Yes.
 I got along without one for years.

 Then, one day I woke up and realized that I’d hit a plateau.
 (Some business gurus insist that nearly every business will eventually have a plateau.)
 Then I hired a business coach and jumped over that plateau.
-Now, I am a certified business coach!
+Now, I coach other entrepreneurs!

 Although a banker would not be a paid consultant, you need to establish a relationship with a local banker.
 That person needs to recognize your name, your face, your voice, and your issues when you call.
 Pick someone who is relatively accessible, and someone you like.